RAUNAK-PANDEY/Todolist/README.md

 * Delete task

 # Multiple page creation (using EJS templating)
-* To create your own page  , add your preferred name to the end of the url (https://todolist-raunak.herokuapp.com/).
+* To create your own page  , add your preferred name to the end of this url ( https://todolist-raunak.herokuapp.com/ ).
 * Example : Preferred name : college   --->    url : https://todolist-raunak.herokuapp.com/college .